-Reach for the Sky was to Ratt what …and Justice for All was to Metallica (their fourth album).
-Both albums originally started production with famous producers by the name of Mike and both albums were released in 1988.
-Ratt’s producer was Mike Stone, who produced the blues metal self-titled ’87 LP of Whitesnake (which was a very big hit) whereas Metallica worked with Mike Clink, who produced G’N’R’s bluesy Appetite for Destruction (also `87).
-Unfortunately for both bands, the two Mikes weren’t really what they anticipated, resulting in both bands returning to their tried and true producers who were seen as the answers to their problems.
+Reach for the Sky was to Ratt what …and Justice for All was to Metallica.
+Both albums, their fourth, started production with famous producers by the name of Mike, and were released in 1988 (their darkest year of debauchery).
+Ratt’s producer was Mike Stone, who produced Whitesnake’s blues metal `87 LP (a very big hit) whereas Metallica worked with Mike Clink, who produced the bluesy Appetite for Destruction (also `87) for Guns ‘n’ Roses.
+Both producers were more suited to the opposite band (Clink for clean-cut rock and Stone for hard-hitting rock).
+Unfortunately for both bands, the two Mikes weren’t really what they anticipated, resulting in both bands returning to their tried-and-true producers who were seen as the answers to their problems.
 For Ratt, it was Beau Hill.
 For Metallica, it was Flemming Rasmussen.

 The situations were so difficult that their former producers underwent salvage missions.
 However, this did not stop the two bands from capitalizing on the commercial appeal of mentioning the bigger names who stepped out of the limelight.
 Ironically, both LPs would mark the final time that they would work with their time-tested producers.
 The amount of material that was written for these `88 offerings was at an all-time high as well.
 The artwork of both albums (whilst conceptually diametrical) were their most ambitiously reified.
 They feature epic portrayals of classical-styled female figures (with the lightest skin tones).
 Their stage shows were certainly larger than before with large recreations of the album covers in different forms.
 For Ratt, it was displayed on curtains.
 For Metallica, it was depicted as a statue – sort of like Spinal Tap.